jodydonetti/talks/README.md

 </div>

 I've finally been at an NDC conference, and what can I say?
-That has been a spectacular experience.
+What a spectacular experience.

 Video should be available later, but for now: slides!